kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 Modular contracting is a technique that may reduce program risks in dealing with rapidly changing requirements and technology while incentivizing contractor performance.
 It consists of dividing up a system into smaller increments, which are then easier to manage.
 It’s easier to address complex issues incrementally, provide for delivery and testing in discrete increments, and allow future increments.
 Concerning contract type, each module/increment could be performed on a fixed price basis since the contractor assumes much less overall risk because of the fewer unknowns.

 ---
+## State of the Market

+Due diligence in market research is critical.
+In the digital services arena, there’s an entire universe of firms that can satisfy your needs.
+However, many of these firms are overlooked because traditional market research methods fail to identify and engage them.
+While your program office is responsible for market research, the familiarity factor can often restrict a pool of potential offerors to those with a history with the agency.
+They may be significantly expanded with nontraditional providers.

+As you recall from your training on how to survey the marketplace and how to engage with nontraditional providers, consider the following:

+* Leverage small vendors, 8a’s, or other set-asides if possible.
+Use the knowledge and skills of your agency’s small business program office.
+* Communicate with colleagues in other agencies who have found or successfully contracted with nontraditional vendors.
+When practicable, learn and build from their market research.
+* Research small or niche providers, as they can offer innovative and focused solutions.
+Just be aware that sometimes, the most innovative solution may not be the best once all relevant issues are considered and weighed.
+* Use [FAR Part 19](https://www.acquisition.gov/far/part-19).
+Part 19 offers substantial flexibility for engaging and contracting with small businesses new to government contracting.

+As you explore the marketplace, know that new or nontraditional providers can provide serious challenges in contract management simply by not being familiar with how the government does things.
+It’s a good idea to help them understand CDRLs, contractor certifications, SAM, CPARS/PPIRS, requirements resulting from mandatory clauses and provisions, and other items unique to how the government conducts business.
+However, to the maximum extent practicable, the government should use procedures, terms, and conditions that are as close to commercial practice as possible.
+The more familiar and comfortable the contract is, the more likely it is that such vendors will start, and continue, to do business with the government.

+---
+## Knowledge check

+1\.
+As you prepare to buy your product or service, which of the following milestones should be completed?

+A.  Stakeholder engagement, including their level of capability and cooperation
+B. Contract considerations, i.e., availability and applicability of existing contract vehicles or necessity for a new contract vehicle
+C. Funding
+D. Period or performance (base vs. option years)
+E. All of the above

+Correct answer: E. All of the above

+2\.
+When developing an acquisition strategy for procuring a digital service, which of the following is the best option for documenting your strategy?

+A. Lean canvas tool
+B. Acquisition plan
+C. On sticky notes in your office
+D. In a series of emails in a folder

+Correct answer: A. Lean canvas tool

 ## Compliance & Other Legal Issues